Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: The model

 To set up the semiclassical expansion, one must first identify the relevant classical configurations around which quantum fluctuations have to be computed.
-In the present case, the three phases of interest (FM, AFM, and SG) are confined to $T=0$ by the Mermin–Wagner theorem \cite{Fernandez_1977}.
+Since the system has continuous spin-rotation symmetry, any kind of long-range order, whether FM, AFM, and SG, can occur only at $T=0$, by the Mermin–Wagner theorem \cite{Fernandez_1977}.
 The problem then reduces to finding the classical equilibrium configurations, \emph{i.e.}, the solutions of the equations of motion that minimize the classical energy function.
 In particular, we seek the global minima.
 Once these configurations are identified, one can systematically compute the $1/S$ corrections.
 In the next section, we address this first step, which, somewhat surprisingly, has received little attention in the literature.